ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 common, and it's important to understand how to handle missing or invalid values.

 There are many reasons that could cause these values to be missing or incomplete, and as a result, Pandas provides lots of flexibility for detecting and handling these values.

-In Pandas, these special values, are generally treated as missing values in the dataset, and are represented by the NumPy `nan` type.
+In Pandas, these special values are generally treated as missing values in the dataset, and are represented by the NumPy `nan` type.
 This reduces some of the nuance of data values and types, but was seemingly done for computational performance reasons.

 ```{code-cell}
 banknotes.iloc[-25]